alexa-samples/skill-sample-nodejs-hello-world/instructions/2-lambda-function.md

 11. **Open** this Lambda function [source code file](../lambda/custom/index.js), copy the contents of the file, and paste it into the index.js file found in the Lambda code editor.
 Don't forget to Save.

-13. You should see the Amazon Resource Name (ARN) a unique identifier for this function in the top right corner of the page. **Copy the ARN value for this Lambda function** for use in the next section of the guide.
+13. In the top right corner of the page, you should see the Amazon Resource Name (ARN), which is a unique identifier for this lambda function. **Make a copy of this ARN value** for use in the next section of this guide.

     ![Copy ARN](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/2-12-copy-ARN._TTH_.png)
 <!--TODO: THIS IMAGE NEEDS TO BE CUSTOMIZED FOR YOUR SKILL TEMPLATE. -->